Hunting the Nightmare BacteriaView film

 NARRATOR: They would have to cut out more of the infection by cutting off more of Ricci’s leg.
 But it would be months before they knew whether all of the NDM-1 was gone.

-Over the last 10 years, hospitals in the New York City area have become the epicenter of another highly resistant and deadly type of Gram-negative bacteria.
-This superbug didn't come from overseas.
+A decade ago, hospitals in the New York City area became the epicenter of another highly resistant and deadly type of Gram-negative bacteria.
+This superbug didn’t come from overseas.
 This one was homegrown.

 It lives in the digestive system, and like NDM-1, it’s a gene that can spread its resistance to other bacteria.
 It’s called KPC.
 No one knows exactly how many patients in the New York City area have been infected with KPC or how many have died from it.